Bidirectional compression in heterogeneous settings for distributed or federated learning with partial participation: tight convergence guarantees: Additional details about the framework

 \section{Additional details about the \Artemis~framework}

-The aim of this section is twofold.
-First, we provide supplementary details about the quantization scheme used in our work.
+The aim of this section is threefold.
+First, we give the pseudo-code of \Artemis.
+Secondly, we provide supplementary details about the quantization scheme used in our work.
 We also explain (based on \cite{alistarh_qsgd_2017}) how quantization combined with \texttt{Elias} code \citep[see][]{elias_universal_1975} reduces the required number of bits to send information.
-Secondly, we define the filtrations used in our proofs and give their resulting properties.
+Thirdly, we define the filtrations used in our proofs and give their resulting properties.